MoonRun3s/MoonRun3s/README.md

 # tools ---------------------------------------------
 visual studio, visual studio code, replit and git-scm

+# projects ------------------------------------------
+im currently working on animations in adobe after effects, a discord bot, and general media design

 # contact -------------------------------------------
-feel free to message me on Discord at MoonRun3s#2482
+feel free to send me an email at jrichani@outlook.com or a private message on one of my linked accounts